Concert Orchestra to appear on S4C - December 2013.

 R13 Civil War History Trip to Raglan Castle - Fri 24 May 2013.

-David Griffith (R13W): 'I very much enjoyed our trip to Raglan Castle in the Welsh countryside.
+As part of their study of 17th century Britain, R13 travelled to the imposing Raglan Castle - site of one of the last major battles of the English Civil War.
+Its majestic ruins were the perfect setting for the boys and girls to take part in a military drill, ably led by our authentically dressed (and former soldier) guide.
+Much fun was had exploring the many nooks and crannies of the castle's expansive remains, leaving our imaginations to reconstruct the full grandeur of this once lavish estate.
+David Griffith (R13W) wrote: 'I very much enjoyed our trip to Raglan Castle in the Welsh countryside.
 There we were introduced to authentic Civil War costume and weaponry, and we looked at the castle structure.
 I found handling the pikes most fun, as we were taught different commands and held the weapons and marched as if at the battle front.
 I also liked looking at the magnificent stone work, especially the fireplaces.
 All in all, I found it a very interesting trip.'

 Confirmation (Cardiff Metropolitan Cathedral) - Sun 19 May 2013.